 Options to Explore

-Fishing - The Parker River National Wildlife Refuge offers some spectacular surf fishing, including sunset and “after hours” options through the end of October (for details and information on proper permits, see the Refuge’s Recreational Fishing Information sheet [PDF, 90 KB]).
+Fishing - The Parker River National Wildlife Refuge offers some spectacular surf fishing, including sunset and “after hours” options through the end of October (for details and information on proper permits, see the Refuge’s Recreational Fishing Information page).
 If tidal flats and hooking fish aren’t for you, check their Visitor Activity page for other ideas.

 Battleship Camping? - Spend the night exploring Fall River’s Battleship Cove Fleet with Nautical Nights: America’s Original Maritime Camping Program.
 This year-round opportunity for youth groups allows you to sleep aboard one of the fleet’s ships and dive deep into military maritime history.